Kombucha Recipe Made Easy

 - After around 5 days, or when you are ready to taste your KT, gently insert a straw underneath the kombucha culture and taste test.
 If too sour, then reduce your brewing cycle next time and bottle immediately.
 If too sweet, allow to brew for a few more days.
 Continue to taste every day or so until you come to a taste that is right for you.
 The one thing to mention is that ideally you want you Kombucha PH when you test it to be below 3.0 as this will ensure that the likely hood of pathogens or mold happening is next to none.

 - Enjoy!
 Start off with 2 to 4oz up to 3 times a day (6 to 12 ounces total) in the

 morning, with meals to help with digestion and at night.
 Drink plenty of water as it is a natural detoxify-er and you want to flush the newly released toxins out.
 A good rule of thumb is drink an equal amount of water with your kombucha.

-How Do I Know The How To Make Kombucha Tea Recipe Is Ready To Drink?
+How Do I Know When The Kombucha Tea Recipe Is Ready To Drink?